 How we can help

-If you’re looking for some advice in relation to asset or income sharing or are grappling with other financial issues during this time, why not talk to us, here at Sestini & Co.
-We dedicate considerable time and expertise to keeping up with changing case law and ensuring we know the tax rules.
+If you’re looking for some advice in relation to asset or income sharing or are grappling with other financial issues during this time, Sestini & Co can help.
+They dedicate considerable time and expertise to keeping up with changing case law and ensuring they know the tax rules.

-If you need help with any tax-related issues and would like to speak to us, give us a call on 01761 241 861 or email us today.
+If you need help with any tax-related issues and would like to speak to Sestini & Co, give them a call on 01761 241 861 or email them today.